Deep Dip: Deep Dip

 In November 2022, Deep Dip was released, consisting of 14 floors made by various mappers.
-The map was originally made as a sequel for the level Bennett Foddy ate my CPs, a similar but reportedly more forgiving course.
+The map was originally made as a sequel for the level Bennett Foddy ate my CPs, a similar but shorter course.
 The Deep Dip event was also announced, with a prize pool of $1,000 given to the first three players who beat the map, with an additional $100 given to whoever first goes down the "snake", an obstacle that sends you to the beginning of the course, inspired by a similar object in Getting Over It.
 After 6 days, Brendan "Bren_TM2" Seve became the first person to finish the map, followed by Øyvind "Wirtual" Iversen and Ixxonn in second and third place respectively.

 Deep Dip II

 In April 2024, Deep Dip II, a direct sequel to the original map, was announced in a video by Iversen covering the original map.
 The map released in May 2024, taking 18 months to develop.
 An event was organized, with a donation-funded prize pool of $30,000 distributed among the first three finishers.
 An in-game plugin was released, tracking the player's and the competitors' current and highest achieved altitude.
-With 16 floors, more intricate required tricks and a finish line right above a chasm that leads the first floor, the map was considerably more difficult than its predecessor.
+With 16 floors, more intricate required tricks and a finish line right above a chasm that leads to the first floor, the map was considerably more difficult than its predecessor.
 The map was intentionally designed as a "spiral", to ensure harder recovery from falls, as stated by the event's organizer SparklingW, who noted that the mapping team "decided on the spiral shape before [they] even began mapping [their] floors".
 Seve stated that "an average player would be happy to reach floor four", noting that Trackmania gameplay "looks way easier than what it is...
 You watch pro players on the world cup, they do a mistake - it almost looks stupid - but it's so precise."

 Deep Dip II became notable for not being beaten within one month of the map's existence.
 At that point, several professional players got stuck at the last floor because of a particular trick.
 Certain players decided to bow out of the competition altogether, most notably Iversen, who stated that "The map [...] is too difficult" and that continuing trying to beat the map will be "destructive to the rest of [his] life.", while opining that "The difficult floors should be earlier in the map".

-After 36 days of the event and 220 hours of playtime, Seve became the first person to finish Deep Dip II, followed by Filip "eLconn21" Šprungl the same day.
+After 36 days of the event and 220 hours of playtime, Brendan "Bren_TM2" Seve became the first person to finish Deep Dip II, followed by Filip "eLconn21" Šprungl the same day.
 After the map was beaten, the map's floors were later released as separate levels for players to practice.
 An easier version of the map was also released, adding checkpoints, decreasing the overall difficulty and removing obstacles that required knowing obscure gameplay mechanics.